Pope denounces constant accusers as sex abuse survivors express anger

 Speaking on the eve of a conference he has convened to guide senior bishops on how to tackle widespread abuse that has decimated the Church’s credibility, Frances said its mistakes should be corrected.

-But those accusers who did nothing but criticize the Church were “friends, cousins and relatives of the devil,” he told worshippers at the Vatican.
+But those accusers who did nothing but criticise the Church were “friends, cousins and relatives of the devil,” he told worshippers at the Vatican.

 Gathered outside the Vatican, a group of abuse survivors said they were disappointed that the pontiff had declined their invitation to meet them.